gbv/cocoda-sdk/README.md

 ## Usage

 ### Import
-`cocoda-sdk` exports a default instance as a singleton, that means that the same object is used anywhere in a project where `cocoda-sdk` is imported.
+`cocoda-sdk` exports a default instance of the CocodaSDK class, that means that the same object is used anywhere in a project where `cocoda-sdk` is imported.

 ```js
 const cdk = require("cocoda-sdk")